o2r-project/architecture/docs/01_introduction-and-goals.md

 ### 1.1 Requirements Overview

-The system must provide a reliable way to create, execute, and manipulate reproducibility packages of computational research.
+The system must provide a reliable way to create and examine (e.g. discover, inspect) reproducibility packages of computational research to support reproducible publications.
-At its core is the **Executable Research Compendium (ERC)**, see [ERC specification](http://o2r.info/erc-spec) and the publication _["Opening the Publication Process with Executable Research Compendia"](https://doi.org/10.1045/january2017-nuest)_.
+This architecture describes the relationship of the reproducibility service with other services from the context of scientific collaboration and publishing and how they can be combined to a new system for scholarly publications.

-A web **API** describing the reproducibility service can be found [here](http://o2r.info/o2r-web-api/), and its **reference implementation** [here](https://github.com/o2r-project/reference-implementation).
+At its core is the concept of the **Executable Research Compendium** (ERC, see [specification](http://o2r.info/erc-spec) and [article](https://doi.org/10.1045/january2017-nuest)), and a supporting reproducibility service, which is defined by a [web **API** specification](http://o2r.info/o2r-web-api/) and its [**reference implementation**](https://github.com/o2r-project/reference-implementation) is published as open source software.

 ### 1.2 Quality Goals